robert/robert.github.com/_posts/2017-11-21-cookie-syncing-how-online-trackers-talk-about-you-behind-your-back.md

 Here's an example of cookie syncing in action on [TheGuardian.com](https://theguardian.com).
 I chose TheGuardian.com in order to show that cookie syncing is truly a mainstream technique, and that even venerable lefty newspapers with relatively robust subscriber bases need to maximize ad revenue.

 When I visit TheGuardian.com in search of a thoughtful hot take, the first request in the cookie syncing samba is sent to CasaleMedia (ssum-sec.casalemedia.com), a tracker of some sort.
-CasaleMedia responds to thes rquest with several cookies (the important one containing my new tracking ID has the value `Wg9smdHM4WsAAGz0I9oAAAC2`), and redirects the request to another tracker called KRXD (beacon.krxd.net).
+CasaleMedia responds to this request with several cookies (the important one containing my new tracking ID has the value `Wg9smdHM4WsAAGz0I9oAAAC2`), and redirects the request to another tracker called KRXD (beacon.krxd.net).
 The KRXD URL has my CasaleMedia tracking ID clearly attached to the end.
 KRXD now know what ID CasaleMedia have assigned me.

 The redirected request to KRXD does not actually get re-redirected back to CasaleMedia.
 This means that KRXD know the ID that CasaleMedia have assigned me, but not vice versa.
 This could be a deliberate feature of their business agreement; it is also possible that KRXD send the ID that they have assigned me over to CasaleMedia elsewhere in the page load.